Emanuel Navarrete: Navarrete vs. Gonzalez

-On April 27, 2021, just three days after his first title defense, it was revealed that Navarrete was in talks to face mandatory challenger Joet Gonzalez.
+On 27 April 2021, just three days after his first title defense, it was revealed that Navarrete was in talks to face mandatory challenger Joet Gonzalez (24-1, 14 KOs).
 Gonzalez had earned his mandatory status by beating the three-time world title challenger Miguel Marriaga.
-The fight was officially announced for the even headliner of an October 15, 2021, ESPN broadcast card, which took place at the Pechanga Arena in San Diego, California.
+The fight was officially announced as the main event for the ESPN broadcast card on 15 October 2021, to take place at Pechanga Arena in San Diego, California.
+A scale issue caused Navarrete and Gonzalez to wait a few additional minutes before making weight.
+Navarrete weighed 125.8 pounds and Gonzalez came in at 125.4 pounds.
 Navarrete retained the title by unanimous decision.
 Two of the judges scored the fight 116–112 for Navarrete, while the third judge scored it 118–110 in his favor.
-Navarrete landed a hundred punches over what Gonzalez landed (272 to 169), and about fifty more power punches (204 to 150).
+Navarrete threw a hundred more punches than Gonzalez, with a total of 272 compared to 169, and also landed approximately fifty more power punches, scoring 204 against Gonzalez's 150.
 He threw 979 punches throughout the twelve round bout, averaging 81.6 punches per round.
+Both fighters remained standing throughout the fight, although Gonzalez suffered visible damage, with cuts around both eyes by the fight's end.
+Following the fight, Navarrete acknowledged Gonzalez's performance, noting that it was a competitive fight and emphasizing the importance of conditioning in his win.
+Gonzalez contended that he had inflicted damage on Navarrete during the bout and felt he might have secured a victory, pointing to rounds where he perceived himself as the stronger fighter.